farm-fe/farm/README.md

 <br/>

 > Farm has implemented all features of a web build tool, including production optimization like tree shake and minification.
+It's now 1.0 stable.
 We have already migrated enterprise projects to Farm, and it works great!

 See [RFC-001 Architecture](https://github.com/farm-fe/rfcs/blob/main/rfcs/001-core-architecture/rfc.md#motivation) for design motivation and architecture.